ankschoubey/old-blog/_posts/2022-10-27-domain-vs-framework-development.md

 [Photo by Markus Spiske](https://www.pexels.com/photo/brown-and-white-concrete-building-227729/)

+I wrote an article called [The Baton Road](/baton).
+Baton is my way of conceptualizing progress humans make and how to have a big impact.

 # What is Application Development?

 You can be an application developer, which means you'll solve problems related to a particular domain.